zero24x/buysellcoin/README.md

-Buysellcoin development tree
+Buysell development tree

-Buysellcoin is a PoS-based cryptocurrency.
+Buysell is a PoS-based cryptocurrency.

-BUYSELLCOIN is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1
+BUYSELL is dependent upon libsecp256k1 by sipa, the sources for which can be found here: https://github.com/bitcoin/secp256k1

-#Buysellcoin Coin Specification
+#Buysell Coin Specification

 Coin Name : BuySell